Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Introduction

-Recently, \cite{Li2022} detected UDGs via the spatial clustering signals of their associated globular clusters (GCs) using the log-Gaussian Cox process \citep[LGCP;][]{Moller1998}.
-GCs are compact, spherical clusters of hundreds of thousands of stars, and their detection is easily carried out via existing massive all-sky surveys.
-Numerous UDGs host a GC population \citep{Dokkum2016, Peng2016, Amorisco_2018, Lim2018, Lim2020, Danieli2021}, and these GCs appear as bright point sources (e.g., see Dragonfly 44 shown in Figure \ref{fig:gal_ex}).
+Recently, \cite{Li2022} developed a log-Gaussian Cox process \citep[LGCP;][]{Moller1998} to detect UDGs via the spatial clustering signals of their associated globular clusters (GCs).
+Globular clusters are compact, spherical collections of hundreds of thousands of stars, and are easily detected, even at large distances.
+Numerous UDGs host GC populations \citep{Dokkum2016, Peng2016, Amorisco_2018, Lim2018, Lim2020, Danieli2021}, and these GCs typically appear on images as clusters of bright point sources on or near the body of the UDGs (e.g., Dragonfly 44 in \cref{fig:gal_ex}).

+\citeauthor{Li2022} treated the unexplained clustering of GCs in an LGCP as potential UDGs, and they successfully detected previously known UDGs in a \textit{Hubble Space Telescope} (\textit{HST}) imaging survey.
+Moreover, they detected a potential \textit{dark} galaxy, Candidate Dark Galaxy-1 (CDG-1).